smhurf/lewagon_challenges/04-Decision-Science/01-Project-Setup/01-Context-and-Setup/README.md

 ## Objectives of the week

-We will analyze a dataset provided by e-commerce marketplace [Olist](https://www.olist.com) to answer's the CEO question
+We will analyze a dataset provided by e-commerce marketplace [Olist](https://www.olist.com) to answer's the CEO question:

 > How to increase customer satisfaction (so as to increase profit margin) while maintaining a healthy order volume?